This Week in Policy & Public Interest News: 11 Stories You Need to See

-A roundup of the week's most newsworthy policy and public interest press releases from PR Newswire, including several initiatives for Giving Tuesday.
+A roundup of the week's most newsworthy policy and public interest press releases from PR Newswire, including holiday hazards for pets and those celebrating with alcohol.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.